albogdano/handlebars-helper-mdpartial/README.md

 grunt.initConfig({
   assemble: {
     options: {
-      // the "handlebars-helper-partial" npm module must also be listed in
+      // the "handlebars-helper-mdpartial" npm module must also be listed in
       // devDependencies for assemble to automatically resolve the helper
-      helpers: ["handlebars-helper-partial", "foo/*.js"]
+      helpers: ["handlebars-helper-mdpartial", "foo/*.js"]
     },
     files: {
       "dist/": ["src/templates/*.html"]